lsteel/pokemon-marvel-smackdown/README.md

 ####Instructions:

-1. Fork this.
+1. Fork this Eh!

-2. Clone yours.
+2. Clone yours ya Hoser!

 3. Run `npm install` in the terminal from the directory.